The central limit theorem on nilpotent Lie groups: Introduction

 \begin{theorem}[Never full support] Assume $G$ is a \emph{free} nilpotent Lie group of step at least $3$.
 Then for any \emph{non-centered} probability measure $\mu$ on $G$ satisfying the assumptions of \Cref{CLT}, the support of the limiting distribution $\nu$ does not contain the identity in its interior. \end{theorem}

-At the extreme opposite, we find a class of nilpotent Lie groups for which every limiting distribution must have full support (\Cref{Sec-upper-triang}), and give a satisfactory lower bound (\Cref{lower-cor}).
-This class contains the maximal unipotent subgroups of $SL_{d}(\R)$ where $d\geq 2$, or any nilpotent Lie group of step at most $2$.
+At the extreme opposite, we identify a class of nilpotent Lie groups for which every limiting distribution must have full support (\Cref{Sec-upper-triang}), and give a satisfactory lower bound (\Cref{lower-cor}).
+This class contains the upper triangular unipotent groups or any nilpotent Lie group of step at most $2$.
 It is defined by the \emph{double cancellation condition} ({\bf DC}): there exists a bracket-generating family $(v_{i})$ of elements in $(\kg, [.,.])$, such that any bracket of the form $[v_{i},[v , [\dots [ v, v_{i}]\dots ]]$ vanishes.

 \begin{theorem}[Full support and lower bound] Assume $(\kg, [.,.])$ satisfies \emph{({\bf DC})}.
 Then for any probability measure $\mu$ on $G$ as in \Cref{CLT}, the support of the limiting measure $\nu$ is all of $\kg$ and its density $u(1,x)$ satisfies: $\exists \alpha, A>0$, $\forall x\in \kg$,